 A cigar is defined as a roll of tobacco wrapped in leaf tobacco or in a substance that contains tobacco (whereas a cigarette is defined as a roll of tobacco wrapped most often in paper or some other non-tobacco substance).
 There are three major types of cigars currently sold in the U.S. - large cigars, cigarillos, and little cigars.
 Little cigars are about the same size as a cigarette and often include a filter.
-Historically, cigar smoking in the United States has been a behavior of older men, but the industry's increased marketing of these products to targeted groups in the 1990s has increased the prevalence of use among adolescents and young adults.
+Cigar smoking in the United States has recently been characterized by increasing product diversity, and marketing of these products has been targeted to specific population groups, particularly urban African Americans, which has contributed to an increase in prevalence of their use among adolescents and young adults.

-Cigar smoke, like cigarette smoke, contains the same toxic and carcinogenic compounds that are harmful to both smokers and nonsmokers.
+Like cigarette smoke, cigar smoke contains toxic and carcinogenic compounds that are harmful to both smokers and nonsmokers.
 Cigar smoking causes oral cavity cancers (cancers of the lip, tongue, mouth, and throat) and cancers of the larynx (voice box), esophagus, and lung.
 Gum disease and tooth loss are also linked to cigar smoking, and heavy cigar smokers and those who inhale deeply may further be at increased risk of developing coronary heart disease.
-Heavy cigar smoking increases the risk for lung diseases, such as emphysema and chronic bronchitis.

-Smokeless tobacco is tobacco that is not burned.
-It is also known as oral tobacco, chewing tobacco, chew, plug, twist, spit or spitting tobacco, snuff, dip, or snus.
+Heavy cigar smoking also increases the risk for lung diseases, such as emphysema and chronic bronchitis, which can be risk factors for lung cancer.
+Smokeless tobacco is also known as chewing tobacco, spit tobacco, snuff, dip, or snus.
 Snuff is a finely cut or powdered tobacco that is either placed between the cheek and gum, or sniffed through the nose, respectively.
 Some moist snuff and all snus come in tea bag-like pouches.
 Chewing tobacco is used by putting a wad (loose leaves, plug, or twist) of tobacco inside the cheek.
 Smokeless tobacco can also take the form of dissolvable tobacco (lozenge, film or stick), but this type is not widely distributed in the U.S.